-While many destinations in Malaysia such as Kuala Lumpur, Penang or Melaka enjoy world fame, the state of Perak is often overlooked by international tourists.
+While many destinations in Malaysia such as Kuala Lumpur, Penang or Melaka enjoy world fame, the state of Perak is not so much of an obvious choice for international tourists.
 The Visit Perak Year 2017 (VPY 2017) aims to change that.

 Coined as the Land of Grace, Perak Darul Ridzuan, the second largest state in Peninsular Malaysia, is a true gem.
 The rustic charm of old colonial buildings which are now preserved and repurposed to fit modern lifestyle, outstanding museums and historical sites tracking back to the years during the British colonial period are only one side of the coin.
 The other distinction that makes Perak a destination not to be missed is its natural beauty.
 Here you will find one of the oldest rainforest in the world, limestone cliffs full of magnificent caves that date back thousands of years, white sandy beaches and amazing underwater treasures.
 A few picturesque islands (for example Pangkor Laut resort) round up the touristic offers and are always a good choice for hanging out and relaxing.